 Filing a Sarasota or Bradenton Wrongful Death Lawsuit

 Our offices are in Sarasota but serve all of the region.
 We handle cases all over Florida.
-Setup a free consultation by phone or video internet conference.
+Setup a free consultation.

 Local: (941) 366-0860

 The plaintiff and defendant have an opportunity, right after the case if filed, to obtain information from each other about the wrongful death claim.
 This stage of the lawsuit is called “discovery.”
 Discovery consists of written questions called “interrogatories”, a deposition or (formal interview ) under oath taken by a court reporter, and/or requests for documents and things.

 Wrongful Death Pre-trial Motions